For questions regarding articulation agreements, contact the Academic Affairs Office at 574-372-5100 x6134.

 Georgia - Students who are residents of Georgia are permitted to follow the complaint process posted on the NPEC web site (www.gnpec.org)

-Kentucky - Students may pursue the online master’s degree in clinical mental health counseling if they plan to complete their practicum and internship in a non-restricted state such as Indiana.
+Kentucky - Residents may pursue the online master’s degree in clinical mental health counseling if they plan to complete their practicum and internship in a non-restricted state such as Indiana.

 Maryland - Grace College is unable to accept residents of Maryland into any of its online programs requiring an internship or practicum